 You've got two options: regular deodorant or deodorant antiperspirant.
 Regular deodorant helps to get rid of BO by covering up the odor of sweat, usually with a scent or fragrance.
 Deodorant with antiperspirant has chemicals in it that help to dry up your sweat or stop you from sweating.

 If you go to the store you'll notice that there are some deodorants marketed for guys, and some for girls.
 There are scented products and unscented products, and they come in various forms including roll-on's, gels, solids, and sprays.
 You can try different products and different scents until you find what's right for you.
+If you find that you have sensitive skin that is easily irritated, choose a product that has no scent or one that says "hypoallergenic" on it.

 Getting rid of BO usually isn't hard as long as you practice good hygiene.
 If you find that keeping clean and wearing deodorant/antiperspirant still isn't helping, talk with your health care provider.
 He/she may be able to write you a prescription for a stronger product.